-The primary source of changes to operational and maintenance costs would be differences in cost of the new product compared to the previously used one, including any adjustment for differences in application rates to achieve equivalent performance.
+The primary source of changes to operational and maintenance costs would be differences in cost of the new product compared to the previously used one.

 Storage and Handling of Aircraft-Deicing Materials

 This practice includes protocols or guidelines for the storage and handling of aircraft deicing materials, with the primary purpose of reducing the contamination of stormwater by deicing/anti-icing materials.